Towards AI Forensics: Did the Artificial Intelligence System Do It?: Evaluation

-\textbf{Abnormal AI?
-RT?} We first assess whether the suspect system deviates from expected or normal behavior.
-More specifically, we aim to detect replacement tampering (RT), where training data that triggers a specific action was replaced.
-In return, the system may not be processing inputs as a non-tampered system would.
-This can be detected by computing accuracy.
-Significant lower accuracy or higher error (for a particular class) compared to a simple baseline trained using the public training data might be seen as ``abnormal''.
-We compute the overall error $err(\mathcal{L})$ across all classes, and the error for samples of each class $i$, i.e. $err(\mathcal{L}_i)$.
-This allows to distinguish between $NT$ and $RT$: If instead of samples similar to $\mathcal{L}_A$, the drone was trained using attacker samples $S_A=\mathcal{T}_A$, the error $err(\mathcal{T}_A)$ should be significantly larger for class $A$ because by assumption $\mathcal{L}_A$ and $\mathcal{T}_A$ differ significantly.\\ \emph{Results}: As shown in Table~\ref{tab:gaet}, the overall error $err(\mathcal{L})$ is (almost) identical for $NT$, $RT$, and $ET$, indicating that manipulations seem not to distort the overall system performance.
-However, this changes when investigating individual classes.
-As expected, for $NT$ about 40\% of samples from $\mathcal{L}_A$ are classified as $A$ which means its error $err(\mathcal{L}_A)$ is roughly the error of the model $err(\mathcal{L})$ across all classes.
-For $\zeta_A$ the error is large as expected indicating that for a non-tampered drone action $A$ is not triggered by the attacker's samples $S_A$.
+\textbf{Results: Abnormal AI?
+RT?} The overall error $err(\mathcal{L})$ in Table~\ref{tab:gaet} is similar for $NT$, $RT$, and $ET$, indicating that manipulations do not distort overall performance.
+This is expected since only 1\% of training data differs for $NT$, $RT$, and $ET$.
+For individual classes, as expected, for $NT$ and $ET$ about 40\% of samples from $\mathcal{L}_A$ are classified as $A$, which means its error $err(\mathcal{L}_A)$ is roughly the error of the model $err(\mathcal{L})$ across all classes.
+Thus, both appear to be non-tampered.
+For $\zeta_A$ the error is large, indicating that for a non-tampered drone action $A$ is not triggered by the attacker's samples $S_A$.
 On contrary, for $RT$ samples $\zeta_A$ cause $A$, but $\mathcal{L}_A$ do not.
-Consequently, the tampering is easy to identify, since the error increased drastically for $\mathcal{L}_A$.
-In other words, tampering seems successful in the sense that the system behaves maliciously though it is easy to figure out that it has been tampered with.
-Still, it is unknown what objects were used for tampering, i.e. what objects constitute $S_A$.
-For $ET$ the error of $\mathcal{L}_A$ is not indicative of manipulation, i.e. it is comparable to that of the non-tampered system $NT$.
+Consequently, the tampering is easy to identify due to large error (similar to guessing) of $\mathcal{L}_A$.
+Still, it is unknown what objects were used for tampering, i.e., set $S_A$.